 Granite also comes in a huge variety of colors.
 The most common colorations include:

-- Brown: From sandy, tan-colored granite like Siena Beige to the bold, varied browns in Blizzard Granite, earth tones are a common thread in many varieties of granite.
-Some granites have undertones of pink or rust.
+- Brown: From sandy, tan-colored like Siena Beige to the bold, varied browns in Blizzard, earth tones are a common thread in many varieties of granite.
+Some have undertones of pink or rust.

-- White: While you won’t find pure white granite, some varieties are white, ivory or cream in color with minimal amounts of brown, grey or black veins and grains.
+- White: While you won’t find pure white, some varieties are white, ivory or cream in color with minimal amounts of brown, grey or black veins and grains.
 Bianco Montanha and White Springs are two popular options when it comes to white granite countertops.